 He has been a member of the U.S. Centers for Medicare and Medicaid Services – Medicare Advisory Committee, U.S. Secretary of Veterans Affairs Prosthetics & Special Disability Programs Advisory Committee, Chair of the National Advisory Board on Medical Rehabilitation Research, National Institute of Child Health & Human Development, U.S. Department of Defense Health Board Subcommittee on Amputation and Orthopedics, Board of Directors of Easter Seals, National Academy of Medicine Committee on Assistive Products and Devices, and National Academy of Sciences Keck Foundation Initiative on Human Health Span Steering Committee.

 Dr. Cooper is a U.S. Army veteran with a spinal cord injury (SCI) and a Director of the Paralyzed Veterans of America Research Foundation.
 He is a Civilian Aide to the Secretary of the Army.
-He currently serves as a member of the Honorary Board of Advisors Student Veterans of America, Chair Honorary Board of Advisors Disabled Veterans National Foundation, NSF Advisory Committee for Education and Human Resources, Command Council, Staff Sergeant Donnie D. Dixon Center for Military and Veterans Community Services, and member of the World Health Organization GATE Committee.
+He currently serves as a member of the Honorary Board of Advisors Student Veterans of America, Chair Honorary Board of Advisors Disabled Veterans National Foundation, National Board of Easter Seals, and the National Board of the US Intellectual Property Association.